Explore This Internship Program

 - Demonstrate intelligence, initiative, independence, adaptability and strong communication skills

 Mass General is a busy and complicated healthcare environment.
 Successful students demonstrate the ability to juggle their workload and to absorb and assimilate an extraordinary amount of new knowledge in a very short amount of time.

-A limited number of interested students will be asked to complete a brief video interview with a group of internship preceptors.
-Students are typically notified in early February if they have been selected for an internship.
-Each student’s start and end dates is determined jointly by the preceptor and student based largely on the student’s school schedule, but most placements begin in late May and last 10-12 weeks.
+A limited number of interested students will be asked to complete a brief phone interview in early winter.
+Students who show promise will be invited to interview with a group of preceptors, scheduled for the first two weeks of January.
+Any student who accepts a phone interview will be asked to submit a letter of reference from a faculty member at their university recommending them for this summer experience.
+Students are typically notified in mid- to late January if they have been selected for an internship.
+Each student’s start and end dates are determined jointly by the preceptor and student based largely on the student’s school schedule.
+We expect students to be at Mass General for at least 10 weeks, with the first week being the week immediately following Memorial Day (a Tuesday start date).
 Prior to starting the internship, students are expected to provide their preceptor with any specific requirements their graduate program may require.
 Interns are required to complete a criminal background check prior to their start date and are expected to comply with all hospital policies, including protecting patient privacy and confidentiality.

 Internships come with a modest hourly stipend.
 Students are responsible for arranging and funding their own housing and transportation during the summer.

 Internship preceptors serve as mentors and supervisors for interns throughout the summer.
 Each intern is assigned a preceptor(s) and will work in that department for the summer.
 Preceptors work with interns to develop projects tailored to the intern’s interests as well as the department’s needs.
 Recent internship preceptors are featured below: